Clicking the Inventory section will show you all of the items that have been added into your database so far (public on Amazon or not).

 The Buy Box + Lowest Prices tab shows you the Buy Box and Lowest prices on each existing condition and fulfillment method.

 Here you will find an explanation of when the selected item was last priced, which pricing rule was applied, what smart list the item is in and how the price was calculated.
+You will also notice a summary on whether the special cases you've set up in your pricing rule are applicable or not.
 The log will display in your home venue currency, as well as the account’s currency if it is on a non-home venue.

 Below is an example of what a pricing log looks like for Merchant Fulfilled items: